 By Christmas 1914 World War I had been raging for months.
-The fighting saw new industrial style of warfare involving machine guns that mowed down hundreds of soldiers in seconds.
+The fighting saw the new industrial style of warfare involving machine guns that mowed down hundreds of soldiers in seconds.
 This meant that the men lived out of sight in wet, cold and diseased trenches.
 Soldiers huddled against the cold on Christmas were surprised when German soldiers starting singing.
 Allied soldiers sang back.
-Singing led to shouting, shouting led to brief encounters in no-ones land which led to a full on truce and soldiers intermingling on both sides for much of the 1914 Christmas and Boxing day.
+Singing led to shouting, shouting led to brief encounters in no-ones land which led to a full-on truce and soldiers intermingling on both sides for much of the 1914 Christmas and Boxing day.
 Yet this picture didn’t take place in 1914 or even in Western Europe.
 This image is of officers and men of 26th Divisional Ammunition Train playing football a year after the Christmas truce, December 25th, 1915 in another theatre of war Salonika, Greece.

 1914 Christmas Truce

-Six months into World War I the war was not going good for either side.
+Six months into World War I the war was not going well for either side.
 Modern warfare meant that both sides had to hide in trenches from deadly machine guns that could put up a wall of deadly bullets blocking any attempted attack.
-Meanwhile enemy snipers waited to put a hole in anyone exposing their head over the lip of the trench.
+Meanwhile, enemy snipers waited to put a hole in anyone exposing their head over the lip of the trench.
 Often the men, in their trenches, were knee deep in freezing water as they waited, never knowing when the other side would attack.

-Facing the British on many parts of the Western Front were German soldiers who had often lived and worked in the United Kingdom.
-With good English they sang to the British who replied in kind with Christmas songs of their own.
+Facing the British in many parts of the Western Front were German soldiers who had often lived and worked in the United Kingdom.
+With good English, they sang to the British who replied in kind with Christmas songs of their own.
 Soon men infected with this Christmas cheer ventured above the trenches an action that just hours earlier would have meant a gift of a bullet in the head.
 The truce didn’t happen everywhere with some battles and the inevitable causalities even taking place on Christmas.
 Erik Sass tells us that:

 According to British eyewitnesses, German troops from Saxony were often eager to fraternize, perhaps because of their shared ethnic heritage with the Anglo-Saxons, whereas Prussian troops were much less likely to make any friendly gestures, if only because they were under the stern supervision of committed Prussian officers.
 Meanwhile, on the Allied side, French troops were understandably also less inclined to fraternize with invaders occupying their own homeland – indeed, in some cases, their own homes.
 And regardless of nationality, some individuals simply seemed unable to put aside their personal hatred of the enemy.
 A Bavarian dispatch runner, Adolf Hitler, voiced strong disapproval of the truce, according to one of his fellow dispatch runners, who later recounted: “He said, ‘Something like this should not even be up for discussion during wartime.’”

-The professional Indian soldiers on the front lines were horrified at their British comrades interactions with the Germans,
+The professional Indian soldiers on the front lines were horrified at their British comrade’s interactions with the Germans,